 Pinching and cutting both seem a little brutal, but in the perennial garden, these are things you do need to do to keep your plants looking their best and to optimize the number of blooms you will get.

 Pinching is something you'll want to do regularly to keep your perennials looking their best.
 Pinching means removing the growing tip of the stem.
 What this does is divert the plants' energy from growing taller, and forces it to put its energy into growing side shoots, which results in a bushier, fuller plant.
 The only drawback to pinching is that it may delay bloom time, resulting in blooms a week or two later than you would have gotten them before you pinched.
 The upside is that you'll probably get more blooms, so it pays off.
 One thing to keep in mind is that you'll have to keep this bloom delay in mind for late bloomers such as asters and mums.
 You will want to stop pinching them by early summer to allow them to produce plenty of flower buds for fall blooms.

 When pinching, you'll usually remove the top inch or two of the stem.
 It is best done with pruners, though very tender growth can be pinched off with your fingers.

 Cutting Perennials Back

 Cutting back is another way to keep your perennials looking tidier and encouraging them to produce healthy new growth.
 It differs from pinching back in that it is done after the plant blooms, and it's different from deadheading in that you're often taking off quite a bit more than just the spent flower heads.

 Thinning perennials means removing about half of the crowded stems.
-To do this, simply prune the weakest of the plants' stems all the way back to the ground.
-The remaining, stronger stems, will be more vigorous and less disease prone.
+To do this, prune the weakest of the plants' stems back to the ground.
+The remaining, stronger stems, will be more vigorous and less disease-prone.

-While it seems mean at first, cutting back and pinching your perennials are important methods to growing a beautiful, healthy perennial garden.
+While it seems mean at first, cutting back and pinching your perennials are essential methods to growing a beautiful, healthy perennial garden.